The Most Important Class You’ll Ever Take

 Now over the years I have talked with people who thought that they could play Daniel Boone and start a fire easily.
 Most of them ended up using a surprisingly large quantity of matches and never did get a really successful fire started, and this was in good weather.…Read More...

 Most people have been exposed to baking wheat bread at some point in their lives.
-Normally it is done with the use of a modern cook stove or a bread maker.
-The bread probably came out great.
-But what happens when those modern conveniences are no longer available.
+Normally it is baked with the use of a modern cook stove or a bread maker.
+The bread probably came out great, and of course, the more practice you get baking homemade bread, the more likely it is that you’ll end up with a perfect loaf.
+This cookbook is one that teaches bread-baking, step by step, and is handy for anyone either learning for the first time or an expert wanting to try new recipes.